 Aspiring information security professionals have the opportunity to ease some of their educational financial burden with the (ISC)² Information Security Undergraduate Scholarship, offering undergraduate students studying information security up to US$5,000 per recipient.

-All applicants will be notified of the results the last week of April 2018.
+March 2018 applicants will be notified of the results in mid May.

 Please email any questions to Scholarships at: firstname.lastname@example.org